john-yuan/stores-utils/README.md

 var path = normalizePath('./a/b0/../b/c'); // path === 'a/b/c'
 ```

+### readAsString(value)

+* `value` {any}
+* Returns: {string}

+Read the value as string.
+If the value is `null` or `undefined`, an empty string is returned.
+Otherwise, the value will
+be transformed to a string.
+This function is useful in the case that you need to ensure that the parameter user passed
+is a string.

 ### trim(str)

 * `str` {string}
 * Returns: {string}

 Removes the leading and trailing white space and line terminator characters from a string.
-If `str` is `null` or `undefined`, it is treated as an empty string.
+If `str` is `null` or
+`undefined`, it is treated as an empty string.
 If `str` is not a string, it will be converted to a string first.
 This function retruns the trimed string.